a2hsh/udacity-fsnd-trivia-api/backend/README.md

 ### 4.1.
 General
 - Base URL: this app is hosted locally under the port 5000.
 The API base URL is `http://localhost:5000/api/v1`
 - Authentication: this app doesn't require any authentication or API tokens.
-- for your convenience, The API adds `Content-Type: application/json` to the request headers.
+- You must set the header: `Content-Type: application/json` with every request.

 ### 4.2. error Handlers